kacper-kukula/kacper-kukula/README.md

 # Hi there! 👋 I'm Kacper

-I'm a Java Developer with a passion for crafting clean code and debugging with determination (and maybe a little bit of caffeine).
+I'm a Java Developer with a passion for crafting clean code and debugging with determination (and maybe a little bit of caffeine 😉).
 When I'm not diving into the depths of code, you can catch me exploring the vast expanse of the internet or contemplating the meaning of semicolons.
-Let's team up and code our way to greatness!
+Feel free to reach out if you have any inquiries or just want to chat about coding, technology, or anything else under the sun!

 ## 🚀 About Me

 - 🎓 Bachelor's degree in Computing
 - 💼 Currently honing my skills through a Java Developer training program
-- 🌱 Always eager to learn and stay updated with the latest in technology (even if it means sacrificing sleep)
+- 🌱 Always eager to learn and stay updated with the latest in technology
-- 🤝 Open to collaboration and excited about solving challenging problems (as long as there's coffee involved)
+- 🤝 Open to collaboration and excited about solving challenging problems
 - 🌐 English (C1 - Advanced)
 - 🌐 Polish (native)